harveyj/aoc/2015/README.md

 Toggle Christmas lights.
 Doing it with a million-cell grid not that bad but takes ~6s.

-First checkin cuts it to 2s
+First checkin cuts it to 2s.
+Tried with intervals naively and it is a living hell of if statements Did some research, now trying rtree

-Difficulty: 2/10, 5/10 optimized
+Difficulty: 2/10, 4/10 optimized to 2s

 ## Day 7
 Warmup